top of page

 I highly recommend a rehearsal before your wedding.
 This increases the chances of everything going smoothly on the day, and gives everyone the opportunity to iron out any issues we might not forsee leading up to the day.

-At the rehearsal, I will bring a document called the Declaration of No Legal Impediment to Marriage (DONLI) for you and your partner to sign - this is a document that declares that you are both of legal age to get married (or have the appropriate supporting documents to get married if you are 16 or 17), neither of you are already married, you are both freely consenting to the marriage, you both understand what marriage means and you have submitted your NOIM within the required timeframe.
+At the rehearsal (or at some point in time close to the wedding if you choose not to have a rehearsal), I will bring a document called the Declaration of No Legal Impediment to Marriage (DONLI) for you and your partner to sign - this is a document that declares that you are both of legal age to get married (or have the appropriate supporting documents to get married if you are 16 or 17), neither of you are already married, you are both freely consenting to the marriage, you both understand what marriage means and you have submitted your NOIM within the required timeframe.

 Your Wedding Day